mad01/mad01.github.io/_posts/2015-08-15-selenium-service-osx.md

 {% endhighlight %}

-To make it possible to start running selenium tests on the server when using it as a Jenkins slave you need the user logged in that is running the tests.
+To make it possible to start running selenium tests on the server you need the user logged with a active workspace.
 To get this working after reboot with no manual login you do the following.
 Open `System Preferences` > `Security & Privacy` >`Click the lock to make changes` > uncheck `Disable automatic login` .
-The other option is to run test remote on to this mac.

 Source [selenium.plist](https://github.com/mad01/boilerplates/blob/master/osx/selenium.plist) [chrome-install.sh](https://github.com/mad01/boilerplates/blob/master/osx/chrome-install.sh)